aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 ### Session Routes

-Now it's time to create some routes for our new forms.
+Now it's time to create corresponding routes for logging in and signing up.

   * Create 2 new routes in your `Root` component for `/#/login` and `/#/signup`.
     * The `<Route>`s' paths should be `"login"` and `"signup"`.